realpython/web-dev-for-data-scientists/outline.md

 1. What is Flask?
 1. Why are we using Flask?
 1. What is server-side templating?
+1. What is Bokeh?
+1. Why would you want to use Bokeh over a different charting library?

 You should also be able to: